electric starter troubleshooting hints

 Here is another good explanation of testing the starter.

 Take the starter cover off.
 When you press the starter button, you should get a pronounced CLUNK from the starter solenoid, which is the round thing attached to the side of the starter motor.
 If you are getting this clunk and the starter still isn’t spinning, you have two possibilities.
 Either the motor itself is defective, or the solenoid isn’t making contact.
-Since these are physically part of the same package you have a good clue as to where you should be looking.
-It is possible to repair most starter motors and to replace solenoids but, if the motor has a lot of miles on it, you might be better off replacing the whole thing (or getting it professionally rebuilt).
+Since these are physically part of the same package, you have a good clue as to where you should be looking.
+It is possible to repair most starter motors and to replace solenoids but, if the motor has a lot of miles on it, you might be better off replacing it.

-Check the function of the solenoid by running a positive wire direct from the battery to the spade terminal on the back of the solenoid.
-If the solenoid is OK, it will actuate and the motor will turn.
+Check the function of the solenoid by running a positive wire directly from the battery to the spade terminal on the back of the solenoid.
+If the solenoid is OK, it will actuate, and the motor will turn.
 If it doesn’t, the comments above apply.

-Assuming that the motor does turn, you have effectively established that the fault isn’t here so you can turn your attention to the starter relay, which is under the tank.
+Assuming that the starter motor does turn, you have conclusively established that the fault isn’t here.
+You can turn your attention to the starter relay, which is under the tank.
 Identify the terminal marked with the number 30.
 This should have a black wire attached to it.
-When the starter button is pressed, the relay should click and the 30 terminal should go from 0 volts to battery voltage.
+When the starter button is pressed, the relay should click, and the 30 terminal should go from 0 volts to battery voltage.
 If it doesn’t, the relay is busted.
 It’s not worth trying to repair it, a replacement is quite cheap, especially if you go to an auto electrical store and obtain a generic replacement.